sshelll/resume/template/resume.typ

   padding: (bottom: -5pt)
 )[
   Developing and maintaining the trading system of Pionex, a crypto trading platform.
   - *Rebate System*.
-Designed and implemented the rebate system to support the rebate of trading fees to users.
+Designed and implemented the rebate system to support the rebate of trading fees to users (10m trades per month).
   - *Virtual Account System*.
 Designed and implemented a system to reuse multiple trading accounts of external crypto exchanges to help reduce the cost of maintaining those accounts(10 -> 4).
   - *Index Price System*.
 Participated in the development of the index price system to provide the real-time (usually less than 2s) index price of the crypto assets with high availability.
   - *Account Settlement*.
-Participated in the development of the account settlement system to provide a fast and high available account settlement service.
+Participated in the development of the account settlement system to provide a high available / throughput account settlement service (DAU 100k).
+  - *Signature-based Access Control*.
+Participated in the development of the signature-based access control architecture for #underline("all") requests.
 ]

 #cventry(